 The Kids & Cameras Program teaches photography to TCP students.
 Students learn the history of photography, how to use photography to express certain emotions and theme, and basic photography skills.

 The Kids & Theater Program exposes students to scripted acting and improvisation, based upon the students' interest.
 Trained teaching artists work with students to create improvised scenes that are converted into short plays.
-At the end of the ten-week program, students perform for family, friends and the community.
+At the end of the program, students perform for family, friends and the community.

 What are the TCP's Family Fun Activities?